 Some things to consider are: Do they offer 24/7 support?
 What support channels (i.e. phone, email, chat) do they offer?

-Go with a company whose support offerings match your needs and technical skills.
+Go with a company whose support offerings that match your needs and technical skills.

 Buying a POS system